Poetic Justice (Steve Harley album): Background

-Harley wrote much of the new material for Poetic Justice while on tour with his band Cockney Rebel, which he reformed and began touring with again in 1989.
-As his first album since 1992's Yes You Can, Harley recorded Poetic Justice at Berry House Studios in Ardingly, Sussex, with a number of musicians, including Nick Pynn, Phil Beer, Thomas Arnold, Ian Nice, Andrew Brown and Paul Francis.
+Poetic Justice was Harley's first album since 1992's Yes You Can, but marked the first time he had been writing "prolifically in 20 years".
+He aimed to create a "sincere album" with songs that he could deliver "with passion" and "fit in with the real Steve Harley".
+Harley recorded Poetic Justice at Berry House Studios in Ardingly, Sussex, between 1995 and 1996, with a number of musicians, including Nick Pynn, Phil Beer, Thomas Arnold, (his brother) Ian Nice, Andrew Brown and Paul Francis.
 He told the Stockport Times in 1996, "It's my first album for four years so it's like a new beginning.
 It has blue and dark moments but then so has my life.
 Some of the songs may appear quite gloomy but I find it optimistic.
 It's my most confident set of lyrics ever.
 I've never made a record like this, where I can come away and I genuinely want to sing and play it live."
+He added to The Westmorland Gazette in 1996, "There is nothing phony about it.
+It has a continuity and a sense of self respect about it."

 Speaking of his songwriting during this period of his career, Harley told The Birmingham Post in 1998, "In the Cockney Rebel days I was perhaps more detached as a songwriter than I am now.
 When you've had kids you change, but I'm still a terribly romantic animal.
 What I'm finding as I get older is that the songs allow me to express my sense of romance.
 Those who come to the concerts don't seem to mind, in fact many of them say Poetic Justice is their favourite album."